Lawsuit over pepper ball injury during 2020 protest will proceed on two of four claims

 Keup said that, as his partner took photographs, four Sarpy County sheriff’s deputies wearing riot gear walked through the Walgreens parking lot toward him.
 One deputy raised a pepper ball gun and fired — hitting him in the right eye and in the shoulder.

-Keup fell to the ground and deputies grabbed him and flushed his eye out with water without his consent, according to the lawsuit, which caused more pain.
+Keup fell to the ground and deputies grabbed him and flushed his eye out with water without his consent, according to the lawsuit, causing more pain.

 Attorneys for Sarpy County argued that because Keup was “standing idly” when he was hit, he was not involved in any “expressive conduct” that the First Amendment would protect.